spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

           out: <token>:custom.convert.myUppercaseAnnotation
 ```

-Now you can add the annotation name given by the `out` parameter value to an annotations list in your corpus config
+> [!NOTE]
-(e.g. `export.annotations`).
-Please note that when using custom annotations from your own code all output
-annotations must be prefixed with `custom`.
+> When using custom annotations from your own code all output annotations must be prefixed with `custom`.

 There is an example of a user-defined custom annotator in the standard-swe
 [example corpus](https://github.com/spraakbanken/sparv-pipeline/releases/latest/download/example_corpora.zip).